GlobalSport/state-decorator/README.md

 ## Migrating from the StateDecorator to useStateDecorator

-The basic use case can migrated like this:
+The basic use case can be migrated like this:

 ```typescript
 const CounterContainer = () => {